wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Dorothy:** I didn't spray anything...

-**Ken:** Oooooh, it smells like a cat's been turned inside out... in our downstairs loo.
+**Ken:** Oooooh, it smells like a cat's been turned inside out... in our downstairs toilet.

 **Dorothy** _sniffs_ oh you're right, it smells like Febreze!
-But I didn't spray anything. _lights back on, two Damebots have appeared behind them at the back of the stage looking "warlike"_
+But it wasn't me that sprayed it. _lights back on, two Damebots have appeared behind them at the back of the stage looking "warlike"_

 **Bearass:** Well, I can't see anyone else here... can you?